particle-iot/docs/src/content/hardware/migration-guides/p2-p1-migration-guide.md

 The P2 and Argon utilize BLE or USB for configuration of Wi-Fi rather than the SoftAP approach taken with the P1.
 Using BLE allow mobile apps to more easily set up the device Wi-Fi without having to modify the mobile device's network configuration.

+Sample applications for React Native, iOS, and Android will be provided in the future.

 | Feature | P2 | P1 | Argon |
 | :--- | :---: | :---: | :---: |
 | Wi-Fi (SoftAP) | | &check; | |